-Chandrasekaran, Longo, Penington and Witten (CLPW) \cite{Chandrasekaran:2022cip} achieved a major breakthrough in defining local observable algebra in dS.
-Their model features an observer moving along a fixed geodesic and carrying a clock.
+Chandrasekaran, Longo, Penington and Witten (CLPW) \cite{Chandrasekaran:2022cip} made a major advance in defining local observable algebras in dS.
+The model they proposed features an observer moving along a fixed geodesic and carrying a clock.
 This preferred geodesic selects a specific static patch, and it is natural to propose that the observer measures quantum fields along the geodesic.
-By the timelike tube theorem \cite{Witten:2023qsv,Borchers1961,Araki1963AGO,Strohmaier:2023hhy,Strohmaier:2023opz}, these measurements generate the full algebra of observable in the static patch.\footnote{The timelike tube theorem applies to the "timelike envelop"—the set of all events reachable by deforming the geodesic while keeping its endpoints fixed and maintaining its timelike character.
-For an observer on a geodesic, this region coincides with the associated static patch.} The clock provides a reference frame for the boost-like symmetry that generates time translations within the static patch coordinate—identified as the modular flow of the Bunch-Davies vacuum.
+By the timelike tube theorem \cite{Witten:2023qsv,Borchers1961,Araki1963AGO,Strohmaier:2023hhy,Strohmaier:2023opz}, these measurements generate the full algebra of observables in the static patch.\footnote{The timelike tube theorem applies to the "timelike envelop"—the set of all events reachable by deforming the geodesic while keeping its endpoints fixed and maintaining its timelike character.
+For an observer on a geodesic, this region coincides with the associated static patch.} The clock provides a reference frame for the boost-like symmetry that generates time translations within the static patch coordinates—identified as the modular flow of the Bunch-Davies vacuum.
 This yields a modular crossed product algebra, making the discussion of entropy tractable.
-Notably, by imposing a lower bound on the clock Hamiltonian's spectrum, CLPW reduced the algebra to type \Rmnum{2}${}_1$, in which the vacuum state attains the maximum entropy, consistent with the expectation that empty de Sitter space maximizes the generalized entropy \cite{Bousso:2000nf,Bousso:2000md}.
+Notably, by imposing a lower bound on the clock Hamiltonian's spectrum, the algebra of observables is reduced to type \Rmnum{2}${}_1$, in which the vacuum state attains the maximum entropy, consistent with the expectation that empty de Sitter space maximizes the generalized entropy \cite{Bousso:2000nf,Bousso:2000md}.